shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 Your current and maximum AP is reduced by X. While you’re Stunned 4 or higher, you are subjected to the following effects:

 -   You’re Incapacitated.
--   Attacks against you have ADV.
--   You automatically fail Physical Saves (except against Poisons and Diseases).

 # Surprised